minprog/progbg2/intro/index.md

 up.
 Instead write your code carefully (think it through, don't put thinking off until testing) and try to find bugs early by testing early and often.
 After adding every few lines of code make sure your program still does what you think it does.
-Because otherwise if you don't test often and a bug appears you will not know where to look for it and you will likely have to spend more debugging time.
-Debugging is an important skill to furter develop.
+Because if you don't test often and a bug appears you will not know where to look for it and you will likely have to spend more time debugging.
+Debugging is an important skill to develop.

 - print: You can test by temporarily adding print statements to your code, run it, and analyse the output:

       def sum_of_grades(grades):
            sum_of_grades = 0